5 Steps to Using the Cloud for Ransomware Protection

 According to the Center for Internet Security, backup files should be appropriately protected and stored offline or out-of-band.1

 Today’s cybercriminals deploy ransomware that looks for backups and blocks them before launching the malware.
 They also exfiltrate sensitive data to use as an added incentive for companies to pay the ransom.
 One way to ensure backups are safe is to store them in the cloud.
+But not all cloud storage solutions are equal — and it’s hard to know exactly how you can leverage the cloud to fight ransomware.
+Organisations should consider the following five steps as they look to the cloud for ransomware protection.

 Protect your business from the